mtlynch/mtlynch.io/_posts/2018-08-06-resurrecting-2.md

 I didn't understand the file format yet, but I didn't have to.
 All I needed was a way to detect when the files changed.

-I copied these files to `tests/golden` so that they served as my golden outputs.
-Then, I updated the build script to add `diff`s to detect when any changes to the Python code caused these output files to change.
+After copying these files to `tests/golden`, I saved them to source control as additional golden outputs.
+Then, I added `diff`s to my build script so that it would detect when any changes to the library's logic caused these output files to change.

 {% include ads.html title="zestful" %}

 # The complete build script

-After all my modifications to `roundtrip.sh`, I saved it as a new file called called `build.sh`, which looked like this:
+After all my modifications to `roundtrip.sh`, I saved it as a new file called `build.sh`, which looked like this:

 {% include files.html title="build.sh" language="bash" %}